-- (b) Is employed or engaged by or has contracted with a newspaper, periodical, press association, or radio or television station; and - (c) Is acting solely within his or her professional capacity. - 14.
-Interestingly, an election observer, or a volunteer poll-observer (under NRS 293.274) may potentially not only be a victim of SB 406 but also be subject to a prosecution under SB 406, for a Class E felony, if an election observer vocally objects to any conduct which may be subjectively viewed as intimidation or undue influence, by a purported victim under SB 406. - 15.
-Furthermore, SB 406 subjects Plaintiffs to criminal liability without defining what intimidation and/or undue influence with the intent to interfere is for said crime, obstructing the purpose of election observers which are statutorily authorized under NRS 293.274. - 16.
-In fact, SB 406 makes it a category E felony for an act regardless of an attempt to engage in such intimidation, undue influence etc. whether at a polling location, election office or any location any time. - 17.
-The costs of acting in a way that may be deemed intimidation or use undue influence "regardless of whether a person attempts to use" same at a polling place or other location is absolutely absurd, since it places the burden of proving scienter on a criminal defendant. - 18.
-If a "Rover" confronts a ballot inspector over an inspector's perceived wrongful conduct, with the intent to have that wrongful conduct corrected, and the inspector feels intimidated, under SB 406 that subjects the Rover to criminal liability. - 19.
-Moreover, if a Ballot inspector confronts another ballot inspector outside the Central Ballot processing area/Election office/Warehouse, about perceived wrongful conduct, with an intent to correct it, that may subject a ballot inspector to criminal liability for intimidation or undue influence.
+- 14. Furthermore, SB 406 subjects Plaintiffs to criminal liability without defining what intimidation and/or undue influence with the intent to interfere is for said crime, obstructing the purpose of election observers which are statutorily authorized under NRS 293.274. - 15.
+In fact, SB 406 makes it a category E felony for an act regardless of an attempt to engage in such intimidation, undue influence etc. whether at a polling location, election office or any location any time. - 16.
+The costs of acting in a way that may be deemed intimidation or use undue influence "regardless of whether a person attempts to use" same at a polling place or other location is absolutely absurd. - 17.
+If a "Rover" confronts a ballot inspector over an inspector's perceived wrongful conduct, with the intent to have that wrongful conduct corrected, and the inspector feels intimidated, under SB 406 that subjects the Rover to criminal liability. - 18.
+Moreover, if a Ballot inspector confronts another ballot inspector outside the Central Ballot processing area/Election office/Warehouse, about perceived wrongful conduct, with an intent to correct it, that may subject a ballot inspector to criminal liability for intimidation or undue influence. - 19.
+The potential of innocent individuals, being subject for criminal liability for attempting to take corrective actions, under the vague and overbroad statutory scheme under SB 406 is inconceivable - 20.
+A first-time criminal offense for a person who violates the provisions of subsection 1 is guilty of a category E felony1 and shall be punished as provided in NRS 193.130